hoo29/keycloak-client-authz/README.md

 1. Goto the `Role Mappings` tab and select the client in the `Client Roles` drop down.
 1. Select the `access` role and click `Add selected`.
 1. Repeat for all clients you want protecting.

-# versioning

-The plugin releases are formed of two versions `x.x.x-y.y.y` where `x.x.x` is they Keycloak version this plugin was built against and `y.y.y` is the semantic version of the plugin.
-Details of the plugin version can be found in the [CHANGELOG](./CHANGELOG.md).

 # continuos delivery